 Isolation is not just a physical state, it’s an emotional state.
 Isolation causes the individual to feel as though they are isolated from the rest of the world.
 It is a feeling of disconnection.
 And, in active alcoholism, the individual is disconnected from everyone – their family members, friends, spouses and significant others, children, any form of Higher Power and (of course) themselves.
 This is an excruciatingly lonely experience.

 The feelings of disconnectedness and isolation lead to a sense of helplessness, as an individual loses sight of where to turn to or what steps to take to get the help he or she needs.
 Even if help has been offered, one may be so detached from oneself and one’s priorities that the choice to get sober is an excruciating, cacophonous inner dialogue an addict has lost the ability to conduct.
 The individual can feel completely powerless over their disease, which ends up feeding into a sense of...

-As a result of feeling helpless and disempowered, those struggling with alcoholism can feel hopeless.
+As a result of feeling disempowered, those struggling with alcoholism can feel hopeless.
 One can feel like giving up, that there is no point to to seeking help.
 In some cases, an addict may see no reason to go on living.
 Obviously, suicidal ideation is a very dangerous train of thought.
 Because alcohol plays a role in suicide, both alcohol-addiction and suicidal thoughts should be addressed immediately.